kumarlabgit/ESL-PSC/README.md

 Pre-built GUI packages are available for macOS, Windows, and Linux on the [GitHub Releases page](../../releases/latest).
 We also publish a toolkit package for terminal use centered on `esl-psc` and its utility subcommands, including `pairs` and `site-counter`.

-The toolkit package includes Rust binaries along with the remaining Python CLI modules and wrappers, and is intended to run with your system Python rather than bundling another Python runtime.
+The toolkit package includes the compiled `esl-psc` binary plus Python support modules used by utility subcommands such as `pairs` and `site-counter`.
+It is intended to run with your system Python rather than bundling another Python runtime.
 After extracting the toolkit, install dependencies with:

 `python3 -m pip install -r requirements-toolkit.txt`